jordantrujillo/jordantrujillo.github.io/portfolio.markdown

 *Eugene, Oregon*

 - Supervised 2 work-study students in IT Support, web and graphics.
-- Server migration and network upgrades.
+- Implemented Server/network upgrades and Server migrations.
 - Researched, analyzed, and tested applications and system software for user compatibility.
 - Installed, configured, and routinely upgraded software and hardware for end-